 We believe that warrant issuance to promoters is effectively a way to transferring the economic value from non-promoter shareholders to promoters.

 Many times, the logic is given that warrants help the companies raise funds from promoters in difficult times when companies find it difficult to raise funds from other sources.
 However, in case of Granules India Ltd, the promoters are funding their warrants purchase by raising loans by pledging their shareholding in the company, which was communicated by the promoters to analysts in the conference call in Oct.
-2016.
+2016 (page 13).

 If an investor analyses the sequence of events/activities, then it indicates that promoters are using the economic value of shares of Granules India Ltd to raise funds to buy more shares in the company at a discount to market price.